osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 Lastly, see the "Listeners" section for more details on how twap is enabled by the use of these hooks.

+## Parameters

+- `AuthorizedQuoteDenoms` []string

+This is a list of quote denoms that can be used as token1 when creating a pool.
+We limit the quote assets to a small set for the purposes of having convinient price increments stemming from tick to price conversion.
+These increments are in a human readable magnitude only for token1 as a quote.
+For limit orders in the future, this will be a desirable property in therms of UX as to allow users to set limit orders at prices in terms of token1 (quote asset) that are easy to reason about.

+This goes in-hand with centralized exchnages such as Coinbase that limit the quote asset set to only a few denoms.

+Our list at launch is expected to consist of OSMO, DAI and USDC.
+These are set in the v16 upgrade handler.

 ## Listeners

 ### `AfterConcentratedPoolCreated`